 The majority of inclusions in our per-diem rate are included in the attached information package.
 Additionally, our agency covers many costs not generally covered in OPR rates, some of which form part of our identity-exploration programming, like clothing and hair styling.
 Our rates include:

 - counselling up to 4 times per month Program 2, twice monthly in Program 1,

 - allowance of $25 to $35 per week,

 - haircuts, colouring, styling, up to $500 per year,

 - clothing allowance enhancement of up to $1,920 per year,

 - school supplies enhancement of up to $500,

 - extra-curricular enhancement of up to $400, and

 - social programming with staff, Five/Fourteen foster parents, and other LGBTQ2S youth with our agency and from the community.

-We currently have available parent-model foster homes, in Windsor, London, Hamilton, Toronto, Stouffville, and we will have homes available this fall in Kingston, and soon in the Ottawa area.
+We currently have available family foster homes, in Windsor and London.
 Five/Fourteen completes modified Homestudies, and we provide CASs with a two-page resource profile of homes for matching purposes.
 We’re also happy to provide Fast-Track and Child Welfare check authorizations prior to placement, at a Society’s request.